Progress and Results

 Summary of Deliverable 5.1: Case Study Set-up Descriptions

-The three main chapters of the document covers the three case studies covered by the TRANS-FORM project.
+The three main chapters of the document cover the three case studies covered by the TRANS-FORM project.
 First, the hub level case is presented.
-For this case, the application are pedestrian movement analysis within the train station in the city of Lausanne, Switzerland.
+For this case, the application is a pedestrian movement analysis within the train station in the city of Lausanne, Switzerland.
 Second, the urban level case is presented.
 In the urban level case, The Hague is used as the case study area.
 The focus is on modelling the public transport flows operated by HTM at the urban-metropolitan level in this area.
 Third, the regional level case is presented.
-This case use the Blekinge region, Sweden as the case area.
-The focus is on regional trains and busses, organized by the regional public transport authority, Blekingetrafiken.
+This case uses the Blekinge region, Sweden as the case area.
+The focus is on regional trains and buses, organized by the regional public transport authority, Blekingetrafiken.

 Are you interested in the full text of this deliverable?
 Contact: Clas Rydergren.